bluesky/bluesky-queueserver/docs/source/plan_annotation.rst

 Defining Types in Plan Header
 -----------------------------

-Signatures of plans from RE Worker namespace are analyzed by ``qserver-list-plans-devices`` tool.
-If a plan signature contains type hints, the processing algorithm verify if the types are supported and saves their string representations of supported types.
+Signatures of plans from RE Worker namespace are analyzed each time the list of existing plans is generated (e.g. by ``qserver-list-plans-devices`` tool).
+If a plan signature contains type hints, the processing algorithm verify if the types are supported and saves their string representations.
 Unsupported types are ignored and the respective parameters are treated as having no type hints (unless type annotations for those parameters are defined in ``parameter_annotation_decorator``).

 .. note::